lambdacats/lambdacats/readme.md

 # The Famous Lambdacats!

-The lambdacats are a fork of [lolcats] that generally involve humor from [Haskell], [functional programming], [type systems], and other related subjects.
+The lambdacats are a category of [lolcats] that generally involve humor from [Haskell], [functional programming], [type systems], and other related subjects.

 [lolcats]: https://en.wikipedia.org/wiki/Lolcat